learn-co-curriculum/phase-1-defining-frontend-web-programming/README.md

 * Using JavaScript to provide interactivity
 * Using JavaScript to notify remote servers

-## Contrast Web Page Versus Web Application
+## Web Page vs. Web Application

-When a web page has a lot of JavaScript code, the page feels closer to a computer application, so people call it a "**web application**."
-There's no clear distinction between "web page" and "web applications" like "When there are three or more actions it's a web application!".
+When a web page has a lot of JavaScript code, the page feels closer to a computer application, so some people may call it a "**web application**."
+However, it's worth noting that there is no _**clear distinction**_ between a "web page" and a "web application."
+For instance, there's no rule like "When there are three or more actions it's a web application!"
 Different people draw the boundary differently.
 More or less, we call a web page an "application" when it feels "rich."